Looking to start out on a ketogenic diet? Here in a nutshell is everything you need to know.

 A little extra salt can help avoid possible side effects as your body adjusts to ketosis.
 These side effects can include - headaches, muscle cramps or weakness and are the result of an electrolyte imbalance.
 As a low carb diet is naturally diuretic, you don’t have to avoid salt to minimize water retention.

-- Get that salt from 1 to 2 cups of broth daily
+- Get that salt from 1 to 2 cups of bone broth daily

 - Add extra sea or Himalayan salt to your food